New York Teen Charged With DWI After Being Involved In Accident

 He now faces charges of driving while intoxicated (DWI), as well as speeding and failing to stop for a stop sign.
 The teen will likely receive a suspended jail sentence, a suspended license, as well as thousands in fines and fees.

-The New York Auto Accident Attorneys at the William Mattar Law Offices know that the summer months mean teens will be hitting the road for vacations and other commitments.
-That is why the firm asks that parents discuss the dangers of drinking and driving to help prevent a New York Car Accident.
+The New York City Car Accident Attorneys at the William Mattar Law Offices know that the summer months mean teens will be hitting the road for vacations and other commitments.
+That is why the firm asks that parents discuss the dangers of drinking and driving to help prevent a New York car accident.